WHao-0923/Movie-Website/README.md

     - #### How read/write requests were routed to Master/Slave SQL?
     - Use two separated Datasources for Primary and Secondary MySQL databases, the connections are determined based on the sql queries used within each servlets.
+    - Instructions like "INSERT" and "ALTER" are routed toward the Primary, and instructions like "SELECT" are routed toward the Secondary.

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.